-A Zika guide to sex and baby-making
+New CDC guidance on Zika and sex

 Couples trying to conceive

 If you and your partner are actively trying to conceive, you also need to take significant precautions.
-Because women can be pregnant for several weeks before they know it, it's best to avoid travel to Zika-infested areas if possible.
+Because women can be pregnant for several weeks before they know it, it's best to avoid travel to Zika-infested areas.

-"If you're a couple and traveling to these areas," said Brooks, "while you're there, we recommend you consider using condoms, as you don't know which of you might be bitten and transmit the disease, and then continue practicing safe oral, anal and vaginal sex for eight weeks."
+"If you're a couple and traveling to these areas," said Brooks, "while you're there, we recommend you consider using condoms, as you don't know which of you might be bitten and transmit the disease."

 If the woman's partner is the one who is traveling, safe sex should begin after the last known exposure.

 "For most people, that's the time they depart the area of risk," Brooks said.
-"For others, it may be the last time they had a sexual exposure to someone.
-Regardless, it should continue for a full eight weeks, with one exception.
-Men who show signs of Zika, which include fever, rash, red eyes, headache, and joint or muscle pain, should practice safe sex for a full six months."
+"For others, it may be the last time they had a sexual exposure to someone."

-Zika is known to hide in the male testes and reproduce, sometimes becoming more and more virulent for up to six months.
-At least, that's the latest finding.
-With Zika, things change frequently.
+Regardless, the practice of safe oral, anal and vaginal sex should continue for a full eight weeks if you're a woman, and six months if you're a man, according to the CDC.

 Not making a baby anytime soon?